Pothole Tire Damage: What You Need to Know

 You Hit a Pothole… Now What?

 When you hit a pothole, it is important to know what to do to avoid severe damage to your car that may result in costly repairs or replacements.
 First, it is important to check if your car got damaged.
 Sometimes, this may not be an easy thing to do as you may not be able to visibly see the damage that’s been done.
-For this reason, it is important to get an inspection immediately from an experienced technician and expert to help you.
+For this reason, it is important to get an inspection immediately.
 Even if you do not see any physical damage, you should get the car inspected.
 The technician will inspect the tires, wheels, suspension, steering, and more and fix any damage detected.

 How Much Damage Can a Pothole Really Do?